nhmartens/MasterThesis/README.md

-# MasterThesis
+# Deep Convolutional Neural Networks for Cryptocurrencies on Binance
-Repository to the Master Thesis: Deep Convolutional Neural Networks for Cryptocurrencies on Binance
+Repository to the Master Thesis of Nils Martens